 Optional – put your diced tomatoes in a different fine strainer over a bowl and let some of the tomato water and juice drain out.
 While you need some water or juice in the jar with the tomatoes, you probably won’t need the full amount, especially if your maters are really juicy.

-Reserve the collected juice for other uses, like Bloody Marys.
+Reserve the collected juice for other uses, like a Bloody Mary made from fresh tomato juice.
 Either discard the seeds or feed them to your worms or chickens.

 Some folks say their food mills can handle large, raw tomatoes.
-My food mill, which is pretty stout, can technically process big, raw tomato chunks but it takes a LOT of cranking and pushing.
+My food mill (read about it here), which is pretty stout, can technically process big, raw tomato chunks but it takes a LOT of cranking and pushing.
 I’ve found I get better and faster results if I prep my tomatoes in one of the following ways:

 - quarter the tomato and give them a pulse in the food processor